markomanninen/llm-experiments/README.md

 - `\get [<key>]`: Retrieve global variables.
 - `\model <model>`: Switch to a different LLM model.
 The model must be supported by the selected LLM client.
 - `\stream <true|false>`: Toggle stream mode.
+- `\messages`: Get the prompt message from the list by index, or all messages.
+- `\clear`: Clear message history from run-time memory (does not clear summary from system prompt).
 - `\chat <true|false>`: Toggle between chat and prompt mode in Ollama client.
 Not applicable in other clients.
 - `\audio <service>`: Activate text-to-speech service.
 Options are Elevenlabs for a state-of-art voice models and Deepgram for ultrafast response times.
 - `\window_size <size>`: Set the number of the most recent messages included on LLM text completition calls.
 This gives context for the LLM inference in addition to system message, which may contain summary of the previpus discussion.